Murray Bookchin: Social ecology

-Social ecology is a philosophical theory about the relationship between ecological and social issues, associated with Murray Bookchin.
-It is not a movement but a theory primarily associated with Bookchin and elaborated over his body of work.
+Social ecology is a philosophical theory associated with Bookchin, concerned with the relationship between ecological and social issues.
+It is not a movement but a theory primarily associated with his thought and elaborated over his body of work.
 He presents a utopian philosophy of human evolution that combines the nature of biology and society into a third "thinking nature" beyond biochemistry and physiology, which he argues is a more complete, conscious, ethical, and rational nature.
 Humanity, by this line of thought, is the latest development from the long history of organic development on Earth.
 Bookchin's social ecology proposes ethical principles for replacing a society's propensity for hierarchy and domination with that of democracy and freedom.

 It emerged from a time in the mid-1960s, under the emergence of both the global environmental and the American civil rights movements, and played a much more visible role from the upward movement against nuclear power by the late 1970s.
-It presents ecological problems as arising mainly from social problems, in particular from different forms of hierarchy and domination, and seeks to resolve them through the model of a society adapted to human development and the biosphere.
-It is a theory of radical political ecology based on communalism, which opposes the current capitalist system of production and consumption.
+It presents ecological problems as arising mainly from social problems, in particular from different forms of hierarchy and domination beginning with gerontocracy and patriarchy and extending through various forms of oppression including gender, race, and class status.
+It seeks to resolve them through the model of a non-hierarchical ecological society based on self-determination at the local level, which opposes the current capitalist system of production and consumption.
 It aims to set up a moral, decentralized, united society, guided by reason.
 While Bookchin distanced himself from anarchism later in his life, the philosophical theory of social ecology is often considered to be a form of eco-anarchism.

 Bookchin wrote about the effects of urbanization on human life in the early 1960s during his participation in the civil rights and related social movements.
-Bookchin then began to pursue the connection between ecological and social issues, culminating with his best-known book, The Ecology of Freedom, which he had developed over a decade.
+He then began to pursue the connection between ecological and social issues, culminating with his best-known book, The Ecology of Freedom, which he had developed over a decade.
 His argument, that human domination and destruction of nature follows from social domination between humans, was a breakthrough position in the growing field of ecology.
-Life develops from self-organization and evolutionary cooperation (symbiosis).
-Bookchin writes of preliterate societies organized around mutual need but ultimately overrun by institutions of hierarchy and domination, such as city-states and capitalist economies, which he attributes uniquely to societies of humans and not communities of animals.
+He writes that life develops from self-organization and evolutionary cooperation (symbiosis).
+Bookchin wrote of preliterate societies organized around mutual need but ultimately overrun by institutions of hierarchy and domination, such as city-states and capitalist economies, which he attributes uniquely to societies of humans and not communities of animals.
 He proposes confederation between communities of humans run through democracy rather than through administrative logistics.